liteflow-labs/liteflow-js/docs/pages/SDK/react/useCreateNFT.md

       {
         chain: 1, // chainId of the network to mint on
         collection: '0x0000', // address of the collection to use
+        supply: 1, // supply of the asset (only needed for ERC1155)
+        royalties: 5, // royalty expressed in percentage (eg: 5%)
         metadata: {
           name: 'Azuki #1', // name of the NFT
           description: 'Take the red bean to join the garden.', // description of the NFT